 When you choose the right loan for you, your lender will provide you with a detailed list of terms and conditions for your loan.
 This will include the length of your loan, so you know when and how to pay it back.

-You will also need to consider factors like the minimum credit score needed for each lender, the loan terms that determine how long you have to pay your loan back and, of course, the APR, so you know how much interest you will pay on the total loan over time.
+You will also need to consider factors like the minimum credit score needed for each lender, the loan terms that determine how long you have to pay your loan back and, of course, the APR, so you know how much you will pay in interest over the life of the loan.

 Too long, didn’t read?